You will learn

 - metadata:

-# the name of the permanent volume request
+# the name of the persistent volume request

 # Must be the same as the volume name